 Best armored hoodie for riding an electric skateboard

 How can you deny a cool looking 100% Dupont Kevlar hoodie that allows you to have range of motion, 5 padded areas with a low design profile, partitions to add Level CE1 pads for your back, elbows, and shoulders if you want, waterproof packets, zippers for airflow and the best protection for keeping your torso free of cuts, scratches, and bruises?
 The Lazyrolling hoodie is it.
 It comes in black and grey and looks like just a nice hoodie.
 Not the badass protection that it is.
-Check them out on flatland3d’s website.
+Disclaimer: Due to increasing demand and the Pandemic shipping times will probably be longer than usual.
+For more info check out Lazyrolling’s estimated time of arrival (ETA) page.

 Best knee and elbow pads for electric skateboarding